udai-arneja/HLP-Project_Group2/README.md

       PortStatus = "invisible" ---> _invisible = dont show ports, visible = show ports, input = show valid outputs as input port has been selected, output = the opposite_

       IsSliding = (false, "input" , 0, {X=0.; Y=0.}) ---> _this is for when the port slides so it tells me 1) whether it's sliding, 2) whether the port is input or output, 3) what port number it is and 4) where the mouse is _

-**still need to create boundaries for wires so any ideas would be appreciated**
 ### Deleting Things

 Message sent to BusWire, indicating the wires to be deleted (message needs to be added to BusWire messages - contains Symbol UUID? and ports?).
 Note this